tomnomnom/Pwas/README.md

 Examples
 --------
-You can run Examples/Hello.php like so: php Examples/Hello.php
+You can run Examples/Hello.php like so:

+    php Examples/Hello.php

 Notes
 -----
-This whole thing is in a state of flux; I'm refacoring and changing things like made.
+This whole thing is in a state of flux; I'm refacoring and changing things like mad.